 Mill Island and Rother Mills

 Mill Island is one of the most picturesque places in Bydgoszcz.
 It is now the cultural centre of Bydgoszcz, with a grass square prepared to host outdoor events and Opera Nova in the proximity.
 There are several museums on the Island, including Bydgoszcz Treasure and Mint and the gallery of Leon Wyczolkowski, Polish painter, but if you are not really into museums, you may rent a pedalo in the marina.
-But it is also worth staying on the island for a bit more, as among the top things to see in Bydgoszcz Mill Island is Rother Mills, until it’s possible to enter.
+But it is also worth staying on the island for a bit more, as among the top places to see in Bydgoszcz Mill Island is Rother Mills, while it’s possible to enter.

 Top things to do in Bydgoszcz – visiting Rother Mills